Lulalaby/Pycowod/README.rst

 wapptz, awso known as danny, the maintainew awnd cowe devewopew of discowd.py wiww no wongew be updating iwt.
 Hewe's hiws `fuww expwanation <https://gist.github.com/wapptz/4a2f62751b9600a31a0d3c78100287f1>`__ awnd an `faq <https://gist.github.com/wapptz/4a2f62751b9600a31a0d3c78100287f1#faq>`__.

-pycowd v1.7.3 iws the same as discowd.py v1.7.3, howevew, pycowd v2.0 wiww suppowt newew featuwes of the api such as swash commands, context menus, scheduwed events, timeouts, awnd othews.
+pycowod v1.7.3 iws the same as discowd.py v1.7.3, howevew, pycowod v2.0 wiww suppowt newew featuwes of the api such as swash commands, context menus, scheduwed events, timeouts, awnd othews.

 key featuwes